RajaATAli/CSCI240-Cpp-Utility-Library/Documentation/stack/Stack.md

-**Stack**
+#Stack

 A stack is a first in last out (FILO) data structure because the first elements added to a stack are going to be the last elements removed from the stack.

 Think of a stack like a stack of plates.
-You must add a plate onto the top of the stack and when you want to remove a plate from the middle you must remove all the plates on top in order to access the plate you want to remove.
-You can't just remove the plate from the middle.
+Plates must be add onto the top of the stack and when a plate should be removed all the plates on top must also be removed in order to access the plate to be removed.
+Plates can't just be removed from the middle.

-This means that in order to traverse a stack you must go through each and every element in the stack.
-This would mean time complexity of O(n).
+This means that in order to traverse a stack elements must be accessed one by one ( O(n) time complexity ).

+##Use Cases

 A good example of where a stack is most important is in the heart of memory of software.